Welcome to today's edition of the Rush 24-7 podcast.

 I'm not saying this is Santorum.

-You know people get constantly ticked off by that.
+You know, people get constantly ticked off by that.

 I do.

-It's poison, it can ruin you.
+It can ruin you.

-But I know people constantly that everybody's stealing.
+But I know people constantly, everybody's stealing.

 I said that first, or I did.